Thiamine deficiency: Diagnosis

-A positive diagnosis test for thiamine deficiency involves measuring the activity of the enzyme transketolase in erythrocytes (Erythrocyte transketolase activation assay).
-Alternatively, thiamine and its phosphorylated derivatives can directly be detected in whole blood, tissues, foods, animal feed, and pharmaceutical preparations following the conversion of thiamine to fluorescent thiochrome derivatives (thiochrome assay) and separation by high-performance liquid chromatography (HPLC).
-Capillary electrophoresis (CE) techniques and in-capillary enzyme reaction methods have emerged as alternative techniques in quantifying and monitoring thiamine levels in samples.
+A positive diagnosis test for thiamine deficiency involves measuring the activity of the enzyme transketolase in erythrocytes (erythrocyte transketolase activation assay).
+Alternatively, thiamine and its phosphorylated derivatives can directly be detected in whole blood, tissues, foods, animal feed, and pharmaceutical preparations following the conversion of thiamine to fluorescent thiochrome derivatives (thiochrome assay) and separation by high-performance liquid chromatography.
+Capillary electrophoresis techniques and in-capillary enzyme reaction methods have emerged as alternative techniques in quantifying and monitoring thiamine levels in samples.

 The normal thiamine concentration in EDTA-blood is about 20–100 μg/L.

 Treatment

 Many people with beriberi can be treated with thiamine alone.
 Given thiamine intravenously (and later orally), rapid and dramatic recovery occurs, generally within 24 hours.

 Improvements of peripheral neuropathy may require several months of thiamine treatment.

 Epidemiology

 Beriberi is a recurrent nutritional disease in detention houses, even in this century.
 In 1999, an outbreak of beriberi occurred in a detention center in Taiwan.
 High rates of illness and death from beriberi in overcrowded Haitian jails in 2007 were traced to the traditional practice of washing rice before cooking; this removed a nutritious coating which had been applied to the rice after processing (enriched white rice).
 In the Ivory Coast, among a group of prisoners with heavy punishment, 64% were affected by beriberi.
 Before beginning treatment, prisoners exhibited symptoms of dry or wet beriberi with neurological signs (tingling: 41%), cardiovascular signs (dyspnoea: 42%, thoracic pain: 35%), and edemas of the lower limbs (51%).
 With treatment, the rate of healing was about 97%.

 Populations under extreme stress may be at higher risk for beriberi.
 Displaced populations, such as refugees from war, are susceptible to micronutritional deficiency, including beriberi.
 The severe nutritional deprivation caused by famine also can cause beriberi, although symptoms may be overlooked in clinical assessment or masked by other famine-related problems.
 An extreme weight-loss diet can, rarely, induce a famine-like state and the accompanying beriberi.

 Workers on Chinese squid ships are at elevated risk of beriberi due to the cheap refined grain and raw fish diet they are fed and the long period of time between shoring.
 Between 2013 and 2021, 15 workers on 14 ships have died with symptoms of beriberi.